isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 </p>
 <h3>How Does GASP Use AI to Fight Scams in Singapore?</h3>
 <p>In the early days (i.e. 1-2 years ago), finding scam sites often involved
-manual operators looking for anomalies vs. static rules — known threats and behaviours that attackers commonly use when setting up scam sites.
+manual operators looking for anomalies vs. static rules—known threats and behaviours that attackers commonly use when setting up scam sites.
 However, this process has since evolved with the use of ML to identify unknown patterns and anomalous behaviours at a rate that is not humanly possible.</p>
 <p>How does this work?</p>
 <p>This is where the power of AI comes in.
 With AI, vast amounts of data
 can be analysed in a short time frame.
 AI can then quickly draw logical